 - 1. Proposed date of implementation. - 2.
 Curriculum plan or course titles and number of credit hours per course. - 3.
 The percentage of total credit hours that the program currently offers via distance education and the percentage that would be offered if this application is approved. - 4.
 Describe methods for interactions of faculty with students and students with students. - 5.
-Describe how the following resources/infrastructure are provided: - a. faculty training or support for course instructional design and utilization of distance education technology - b. technology support for students including access to adequate equipment - c. educational resources (e.g., library, student services) for students to effectively participate in distance education - d. method to verify the identity of a student who participates in class or coursework including processes used to protect students' privacy - e. notification to students of any projected additional student charges associated with verifying student identity at the time of registration and/or enrollment - f. comprehensive plan to evaluate effectiveness of the distance education component and comply with the criterion: "Distance education programs and courses satisfy accreditation standards and achieve the same outcomes as traditional educational offerings" as stated in the COA's Standards for Accreditation of Nurse Anesthesia Educational Programs - 6.
-Identify by name any other nurse anesthesia programs that are affiliated with the distance education courses.
+Describe and provide documentation regarding the following: - a.
+Institutional policies and procedures for utilization of distance education; - b.
+Course directors' completion of training/education in distance education; - c.
+If course directors are responsible for course design, course directors' completion of training/education in development of quality online courses; - d.
+Access to resource personnel expert in the pedagogy of teaching at a distance and use of distance education technology; - e.
+Current technology support for students and faculty, including access to adequate equipment; - f.
+Educational resources (e.g., library, student services) for students to effectively participate in distance education; - g.
+Methods to verify the identity of a student who participates in class or coursework including processes used to protect students' privacy; - h.
+Notification to students of any projected additional student charges associated with verifying student identity at the time of registration and/or enrollment; - i.
+Submission of the program's systematic evaluation plan demonstrating evaluation of distance education outcomes, the effectiveness of the distance education component, and compliance with the criterion: "Distance education programs and courses satisfy accreditation standards and achieve the same outcomes as traditional educational offerings" as stated in the COA's Standards for Accreditation of Nurse Anesthesia Programs - Practice Doctorate9.